dhipgraby/pancake-v3-fuse-network/projects/v3-periphery/docs/interfaces/INonfungiblePositionManager.md

 ## INonfungiblePositionManager

-Wraps PancakeSwap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.
+Wraps VoltageSwap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.

 ### IncreaseLiquidity